joergen7/lang-util/README.md

 ### Adding lang-util

-`lang-util` also needs to be visible to ASDF, so we need to have it in the `~/common-lisp/` folder in some way.
-Assuming your clone of the lang-util repository resides in `~/git/lang-util` this can be accomplished by creating a symbolic link.
+The lang-util library also needs to be visible to ASDF.
+Assuming your clone of the lang-util repository resides in `~/git/lang-util/` this can be accomplished by creating a symbolic link.

 ``` bash
 ln -s ~/git/lang-util ~/common-lisp/lang-util